shhossain/computer_science/README.md

 Types Of Time Complexity :

-a.
-Best Time Complexity: The input for which algorithm takes less time or minimum time.
-In the best case calculate the lower bound of an algorithm.
-Example: The search data is present at the first location of large data in the linear search then the best case occurs.
+- *Best Time Complexity*: The input for which algorithm takes less time or minimum time.
+In the best case, we calculate the lower bound time complexity of an algorithm.
+Example: if the data to be searched is present at the first location of large data array in a linear search, then the best case occurs.
-b.
-Average Time Complexity: We take all random inputs and calculate the computation time for all inputs.
+- *Average Time Complexity*: We take all random inputs and calculate the computation time for all inputs.
 And then we divide it by the total number of inputs.
-c.
-Worst Time Complexity: Define the input for which algorithm takes a long time or maximum time.
-In the worst calculate the upper bound of an algorithm.
-Example: The search data is present at the last location of large data in the linear search then the worst case occurs.
+- *Worst Time Complexity*: Define the input for which algorithm takes a long time or maximum time.
+In the worst case, we calculate the upper bound of an algorithm.
+Example: If the data to be searched is present at the last location of large data array in a linear search algorithm, then the worst case occurs.

-Some time complexities are :
+Some common time complexities are :

-a.
-O(1): This denotes the constant time.
-0(1) usually means that an algorithm will have constant time regardless of the input size.
+- **O(1)**: This denotes the constant time.
+O(1) usually means that an algorithm will have a constant time regardless of the input size.
 Hash Maps are perfect examples of constant time.

-b.
-O(log n): This denotes logarithmic time.
+- **O(log n)**: This denotes logarithmic time.
 O(log n) means to decrease with each instance for the operations.
-Binary search trees are the best examples of logarithmic time.
+Searching for elements in Binary Search Trees (BSTs) is a good example of logarithmic time.

-c.
-O(n): This denotes linear time.
-O(n) means that the performance is directly proportional to the input size.
-In simple terms, the number of inputs and the time taken to execute those inputs will be proportional or the same.
-Linear search in arrays is the best example of linear time complexity.
+- **O(n)**: This denotes linear time.
+O(n) means that the performance is directly proportional to the size of the input.
+In simple terms, the number of inputs and the time taken to execute those inputs will be proportional.
+Linear search in arrays is a great example of linear time complexity.

-d.
-O(n*n): This denotes quadratic time.
-O(n2) means that the performance is directly proportional to the square of the input taken.
-In simple, the time taken for execution will take square times the input size.
+- **O(n*n)**: This denotes quadratic time.
+O(n^2) means that the performance is directly proportional to the square of the input taken.
+In simple, the time taken for execution will roughly take square times the input size.
 Nested loops are perfect examples of quadratic time complexity.

-e.
-O(n log n): This denotes polynomial time complexity.
-O(n log n) means that the performance is n times that of O(log n), that is worst case complexity.
+- **O(n log n)**: This denotes polynomial time complexity.
+O(n log n) means that the performance is n times that of O(log n), (which is a worst case complexity).
+A good example would be divide and conquer algorithms such as merge sort.
+This algorithm first divides the set, which takes O(log n) time, then conquers and sorts through the set, which takes O(n) time- therefore, Merge sort takes O(n log n) time.

 | Algorithm	     |             |  Time Complexity|	       | Space Complexity |
 |   :---:        |  :---:      |  :---: 	   |   :---: 	   |   :---:          |